Jiangjunosaurus

-Jiangjunosaurus is a genus of herbivorous stegosaurian dinosaur from the Oxfordian-age (Upper Jurassic) Shishugou Formation of the Junggar Basin, Xinjiang, China.
+Jiangjunosaurus is an extinct genus of herbivorous stegosaurian dinosaurs from the Oxfordian-age (Upper Jurassic) Shishugou Formation of the Junggar Basin, Xinjiang, China.

 Discovery and naming

 In 2002, Liu Yongfei discovered the remains of a stegosaurian.
 These were secured by a Sino-American expedition and prepared by Xiang Lishi and Ding Xiaoqing.

 The type species, Jiangjunosaurus junggarensis, was named and described by Jia Chengkai, Catherine Foster, Xu Xing and James Clark in 2007.
 The generic name refers to the abandoned town of Jiangjunmiao.
 Jiangjun, 將 軍, is "general" in Chinese and the town's name, the "temple of the general", has been explained by the burial of one.
 The specific name refers to the provenance from the Junggar.

 The holotype, IVPP V 14724, was found in a layer of the Shishugou Formation, dating from the Oxfordian.
 It includes the lower jaws, some rear skull bones, eleven neck vertebrae, ribs, a scapula, a coracoid, and two neck plates.
 These elements were found in almost perfect articulation.
 It represents a subadult individual.